UCITS Funds

 OUTLOOK

-Despite the level of uncertainty across the economy, credit valuations remain on the most expensive end of the historical range, with corporate fundamentals looking relatively healthy.
-Against this backdrop, we prefer to distribute risk in our portfolios in a more balanced manner across duration and credit.
-Given our central views, we hold modest overweight positions in higher-quality credit sectors, such as investment-grade corporates or higher-quality securitised assets.
+In this environment, we prefer to distribute risk in our portfolios in a more balanced manner across duration and credit.
+Consistent with our central outlook, we continue to hold modest overweight positions in higher-quality credit sectors, including investment-grade corporates and select high-quality securitized assets.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.